Research output per year

-Ginette Verstraete came to the VU as Professor of Comparative Arts and Media in 2006.
-Prior to that she held the Simone de Beauvoir Chair in Contemporary Intellectual History at UvA and was Assistant Professor of Literature and Culture at Maastricht University.
+Prior to her position at the VU she held the Simone de Beauvoir Chair in Contemporary Intellectual History at University of Amsterdam (2000-2005) and was Assistant Professor of Literature and Culture at Maastricht University (1992-2001).
 She holds a BA in English and Dutch from Antwerp University, an MA in Anglo-Irish Studies from UC Dublin, and a PhD in CompLit from SUNY/Buffalo.

 She was Visiting Prof/Scholar at UC Santa Cruz, UC Berkeley, NYU, CEU Budapest, Open University (GB) and was invited as Jean Monnet Scholar at U of Florida